LF-digitala-kanaler/LFDS/content/visual-identity/icons.md

   ## Special sizes icons

   These icons are used in specific content today.
-We try to minimize the use of these special sizes so don't use them in new design.   d
+We try to minimize the use of these special sizes so don't use them in new design.
 ---
 <figure class="Image Image__border Image__border--noPadding"><img src="/img/icons.jpg" srcset="/img/icons.jpg 2x" alt=""><figcaption><div class="Image__caption">How the icons scale.</div></figcaption></figure>